o3de/o3de.org/content/docs/userguide/twitch-intro.md

+description: ' Engage broadcasters and viewers on Twitch in &ALYlong;. '
+slug: twitch-intro
+title: Engaging Broadcasters and Viewers on Twitch
+---
 # Engaging Broadcasters and Viewers on Twitch<a name="twitch-intro"></a>

 Lumberyard is integrated with Twitch so that you can build games that engage with broadcasters and viewers on Twitch\.